 - height – the taller you are, the greater your risk

 - if your work involves strenuous physical activity, such as frequent lifting, especially while bending and twisting

 - if your job involves driving, especially if it causes vibration of your whole body.

 When your sciatic nerve is compressed or irritated, it can cause:

-- pain which tends to start in the lower back and buttocks and runs down one leg past the knee and sometimes into the calf and foot.
-The pain often feels worse in the leg than in the back.
-The pain may range from mild to severe burning or a shooting pain.
+- pain that tends to start in your lower back and buttocks and runs down one leg past your knee and sometimes into your calf and foot

 - lower back pain.